codeface-io/LSPService/README.md

 # LSPService

-🚨 *This project already serves clients but is not mature enough yet to warrant versioning.*

-👩🏻‍🚀 *Contributors and pioneers welcome!*
+👩🏻‍🚀 *This project is still a tad experimental.
+Contributors and pioneers welcome!*

 ## What?